yashrajkshatriya74-star/mod-suite-pro/README.md

 # 🛡️ Mod Suite Pro

-> AI-powered automatic moderation tool for Reddit communities
+> Intelligent real-time moderation tool for Reddit communities

 Built for the **Reddit Mod Tools Hackathon 2026** by u/Primary-Dirt-6166